polkadot-evm/frontier/docs/optimization.md

 * **VM execution**: The engine then starts the actual VM execution running EVM bytecodes.
 Note that here the engine may still fetch additional values from the storage (via `SLOAD` opcode, for example), which we count in VM execution.
 It stores all changed storage values normally in a hashmap but does not build the merkle trie yet.
 * **Storage IO**: The engine finalizes the execution, and all changed storage values are built in the merkle trie and put into disk storage.

-If one uses Frontier, then one probably is here for the full Ethereum and EVM compatibility.
+If one uses Tokfin, then one probably is here for the full Ethereum and EVM compatibility.
 In this case, we can make a reasonable assumption that our userbase will be similar to that of Ethereum, and developers will deploy similar smart contracts.
 It is therefore really useful to take a look at existing benchmarks on Ethereum mainnet.
 What are our current bottlenecks?
 Is it storage IO?
 Or is it VM execution?

 ![Average transaction processing time](./optimization/transaction-processing-time.jpg)